 Another important thing to consider when choosing a rowing machine is its display.
 Does it offer a digital display of any kind?
 It may seem trivial, but a digital display will allow you to track your workouts and progress.

-Most machines will come with a built-in display – even inexpensive models.
+Most machines will come with a built-in display – even cheap rowing machines.
 Look for machines that will tell you:

 - Calories burned